Kentucky State Capitol

 The Kentucky State Capitol is located in Frankfort and is the house of the three branches (executive, legislative, judicial) of the state government of the Commonwealth of Kentucky.
 The building is listed on the National Register of Historic Places.

+The building is currently closed to the public due to renovations.
+While the surrounding grounds and monuments remain open, the structure is estimated to remain closed until 2029.

 History

 Previous buildings

 From 1792 to 1830, two buildings were used as the capitol, both of which burned completely.

 In 1830, another capitol was built and was used until 1910.
 During a bitterly contested 1899 state governor election, Democratic Party claimant William Goebel was assassinated at the capitol on his way to be inaugurated.
 The need for a larger building for a growing state government resulted in the replacement of that capitol building, which is now a museum operated by the Kentucky Historical Society.